aws/aws-cdk/packages/@aws-cdk/integ-runner/README.md

   Search for integration tests recursively from this starting directory
 - `--force` (default=`false`)
   Rerun integration test even if the test passes
+- `--file`
+  Read the list of tests from this file

 Example:
 ```bash